criticalcsed/criticalcsed/program.md

 ## Is this a CTE endorsement?

 No, this is Washington state's CS endorsement.
-Unlike a CTE endorsement, this program focuses fully on CS pedagogy.
+Unlike a CTE endorsement, this program focuses fully on CS teaching.

 ## Do I have to have a CS background to enroll?